 |Basic Life Support (BLS)||Modules||Training||Validity||Certification||Duration||AHA & ECC||Exam Attempts||Vinyl Wallet Card||Cert. & Card Download|

 Easy to understand

-Get an overview of the Basic Life Support (BLS) Certification Course offered by the National CPR Foundation.
-This coursework is targeted to health care professionals (HCP) and features comprehensive training on how to respond to an assortment of common medical emergencies as a solo or team rescuer.
+This BLS certification coursework is targeted toward health care professionals (HCP) and features comprehensive BLS training on how to respond to an assortment of common medical emergencies as a solo or team rescuer.
 The techniques are most commonly used by trained personnel, including EMTs, paramedics, lifeguards, and other authorities in charge of emergency response efforts.

-The BLS course at the National CPR Foundation teaches medical workers how to perform life-saving techniques on infants, children, and adults.
+This BLS certification online course teaches medical workers how to perform life-saving techniques on infants, children, and adults.
 Basic life support essentially aims to keep individuals suffering from life-threatening medical conditions alive in the interim of being transported to the hospital or during transfers to more advanced treatment centers.

 A BLS certification doesn’t have to be expensive or take away too much of your time.
-We offer credible and convenient online BLS training, which strictly adheres to the guidelines of the AHA and the OSHA.
+We offer credible and convenient online BLS certification training, which strictly adheres to the guidelines of the American Heart Association - AHA and the ECC.

 When the stakes are high and you need a BLS certification to get or keep your job, you can easily study at your own pace or even do the 13-module course in one go.
 When the test is completed and a passing grade is confirmed by the online portal, simply print the BLS certification right away as proof of accreditation.